HippiHo/promisified-webscraper/README.md

-## Run in terminal
+## Run

-1. By node-cron
+1. By node-cron automatically
-1. By node index.js
+1. By node index.js in the terminal